The Aldeyjarfoss waterfall is a wonderful off the beaten path experience in North Iceland.

-The Aldeyjarfoss Waterfall is an off the beaten path experience in North Iceland.
-The waterfall is accessible on a 2h detour from Godafoss and offers alien-looking landscapes with strangely shaped basalt columns and a 20 m high waterfall with glacier waters.
-Here is my guide to help you plan your visit to the falls.
-4WD required.
+The Aldeyjarfoss Waterfall is a wonderful off the beaten path experience in North Iceland: a 2h detour from Godafoss to alien-looking landscapes with strangely shaped basalt columns and a 20 m high waterfall with glacier waters.

 This article contains affiliate links (Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.